DeOx: Mission-Critical Nitrogen™ Corrosion Inhibiting Solutions for Wet Fire Protection Systems

 The Corrosion Triangle

 Corrosion is a result of three elements coming together; unprotected metal, oxygen and water.
-Removing the presence of one element, in this case oxygen, disrupts the equation and inhibits corrosion.
+A nitrogen inerted wet sprinkler system removes oxygen from the equation, disrupting the process and inhibiting corrosion.

 UNPROTECTED METAL